raspilot/raspilot.github.io/pages/wifi_instruction.md

 One solution is to hack the RC controller to keep away from some of the WiFi channels.
 Here is  an instruction on [befinitiv's blog](https://befinitiv.wordpress.com/2015/08/26/enable-2-4ghz-rc-systems-to-work-with-2-4ghz-video-systems/).

 But we still have a clean place: 5GHz.
 Fewer WiFi devices are working on 5GHz spectrum, and normally no RC controller uses 5GHz.
 We should get a good performance on 5GHz.
-And it's strongly recommended to use 5.8GHz channnels on WiFi FPV and telemtry.
+And it's strongly recommended to use 5.8GHz channnels on WiFi FPV and telemetry.

 ##Recommended wireless devices